Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analysis and Results

-Similarly to tearing mode analysis, we show the distribution of shear direction, this time the velocity one in Figure~\ref{fig:kh_angular} for two moments of time, at $t = 3.0$ (left), when the Kelvin--Helmholtz unstable cells appear, and at the final moment $t = 7.0$ (right).
-We see that at $t = 3.0$ the Kelvin--Helmholtz instability is still insignificant, with only around 900 unstable cells detected.
-However, these unstable cells have relatively large angular spread around the X direction.
-The velocity shear directions are scattered over all angles in both directions, azimuthal and vertical, although the statistically significant part is within $20^\circ$ from the X axis, elliptically elongated in the azimuthal direction.
+Similarly to tearing mode analysis, we show the distribution of velocity shear directions in Figure~\ref{fig:kh_angular} for two moments: at $t = 3.0$ (left panel), when the Kelvin--Helmholtz unstable cells start to appear, and at the final moment $t = 7.0$ (right panel), when the instability is already developed.
+We see that at $t = 3.0$ the Kelvin--Helmholtz instability can operate only in the plane extended significantly in the horizontal direction from $-80^\circ$ to $80^\circ$ and by a few degrees in the vertical one with respect to the X direction.
+There is also observed a small, statistically insignificant distribution of shear direction in the direction perpendicular to the shear plane.
+At the final time ($t = 7.0$), the velocity shear directions are scattered over all angles in both directions, azimuthal and vertical, although the most statistically significant part is within $20^\circ$ from the X axis, extended somewhat more in the azimuthal direction across all angles.